1. INTRODUCTION

 1.2.
 Panel composition

 The EAU-ASCO Penile Cancer Guidelines Panel consists of an international multi-disciplinary group of clinicians, including urologists, pathologists, oncologists, radiation oncologists, and patient advocates.
 The members of this Panel have been selected based on their expertise and to represent the multi-disciplinary professionals caring for patients suspected of having penile cancer.
-All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU website Uroweb: http://uroweb.org/guideline/penile-cancer/.
+All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU website Uroweb: https://uroweb.org/guidelines/penile-cancer/panel.

 1.3.
 Available publications